ITurres/ITurres-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I thank Microverse for this fantastic opportunity, the code reviewers for their advice and time, and my coding partners [@Alibaba2023](https://github.com/Alibaba2023) and [@ClaudiaRojasSoto ](https://github.com/ClaudiaRojasSoto)!
+I thank the code reviewers for their advice and time, and my coding partners [@Alibaba2023](https://github.com/Alibaba2023) and [@ClaudiaRojasSoto ](https://github.com/ClaudiaRojasSoto).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>